Applications open now!

 Storyteller: Helen Lehndorf

-Participants from local eco-community groups join a foraging workshop, supplemented with poetry, called Eat the Weeds! at Haruatai Park.
+Participants from local eco-community groups joined a foraging workshop, supplemented with poetry, called Eat the Weeds! at Haruatai Park.

 Storyteller: Lucy O’Hagan

-Oranga Ōtaki hosts a work-in-progress performance devised by Lucy for their staff, the staff of Ōtaki Medical and other local social service providers, as Lucy prepares to launch her first book in September.
+Oranga Ōtaki hosted a work-in-progress performance devised by Lucy for their staff, the staff of Ōtaki Medical and other local social service providers, as Lucy prepared to launch her first book in September 2025.

 Storyteller: Ralph McCubbin Howell

-Books & Co. host two performances of The Bookbinder, a dark fairytale, for a small audience of 20 per show, with audiences sourced through Books & Co. and local primary schools.
+Books & Co. hosted two performances of The Bookbinder, a dark fairytale, for a small audience of 20 per show, with audiences sourced through Books & Co. and local primary schools.

 Storytellers: Ruth Paul, Fifi Colston and Peter Hambleton

-Books & Co. host Ruth Paul reads from her books in their children’s section for a small audience of 25 children sourced through Books & Co and local primary schools.
+Books & Co. hosted Ruth Paul reading from her books in their children’s section for a small audience of 25 children sourced through Books & Co and local primary schools.

-Ōtaki College host a drama workshop for up to six of their students delivered by Ruth, Peter and Fifi around a new children’s theatre work the trio are creating.
+Ōtaki College hosted a drama workshop for up to six of their students delivered by Ruth, Peter and Fifi around a new children’s theatre work.
+Now programmed at Circa Theatre in April 2026.

-Ōtaki Primary host a small showing of Ruth, Peter and Fifi's theatre work-in-progress for the school's new entrants and year one and two students.
+Ōtaki Primary hosted a small showing of Ruth, Peter and Fifi's theatre work-in-progress for the school's new entrants and year one and two students.

 The Storytellers' Feast: Hāngi & Kōrero

-Up to 250 Ōtaki residents join our resident storytellers and five local storytellers for a koha hāngi lunch and storytelling, hosted by comedian and writer, Michèle A’Court.
+Up to 250 Ōtaki residents joined our resident storytellers and five local storytellers for a koha hāngi lunch and storytelling, hosted by comedian and writer, Michèle A’Court.

-Audience members are invited through participating community groups and IOWŌ supporters.
+Audience members were invited through participating community groups and IOWŌ supporters.

-Held at the Ōtaki Memorial Hall, the five local storytellers include:
+Held at the Ōtaki Memorial Hall, the five local storytellers included:

 Tihema Baker (Raukawa te Au ki te Tonga, Ātiawa ki Whakarongotai, Ngāti Toa Rangatira) - fiction writer and Tiriti o Waitangi-based policy advisor.